 Hit these Oklahoma shops and add homemade, local products to your stash of on-hand gifts.
 Select unique foods, T-shirts, bath products and more, all handcrafted in our great state!

 Continue reading below

 Ensure no one duplicates your thoughtful birthday or holiday gift by shopping local.
 Skip the shopping mall swarms and mainstream merchandise by stocking up on goods at these Oklahoma stores, gift shops and boutiques offering unique, handmade Made in Oklahoma (MIO) products.
-Choose from one-of-a-kind OKC Thunder tank tops and Oklahoma-themed jewelry to locally made jams and fragrant, natural soaps.
+Choose from one-of-a-kind Oklahoma City Thunder gear and state-themed jewelry to locally-made jams and natural soaps.

 Shop with pride knowing all items at Okie Twister Co. in Sulphur have been handcrafted by Oklahoma artisans.
 Step into this Western-themed retail store to purchase everything from ornately designed metallic wrist watches and handset stone jewelry to Oklahoma-made craft soaps available in a range of yummy scents.
-Support your favorite college football team with an OSU or OU gift basket, or deck the family out in Oklahoma-inspired T-shirts or tank tops.
+Support your favorite college football team with an OSU or OU gift basket, or deck the family out in Oklahoma-inspired T-shirts.
 Okie Twister also features a range of Oklahoma-made food products including Texoma Peanut Inn nuts, Trader Dave’s gourmet pickles and jars of Mema’s salsa.

 Find the finest MIO snacks, samplers and sweets for all the foodies in your life at this specialty food store.
 At Gourmet Gallery in Edmond, pick up personalized Oklahoma-shaped cookies or decadent Bedre chocolates hailing from Pauls Valley.
 Bring Little Italy to your loved ones with a jar of specialty goat cheese or anchovy stuffed olives from the famous Lovera’s Market in Krebs, or spice up any dish with locally made condiments like chipotle lime mustard or Red Hot Lover pepper jam, packaged together by local favorite The Prairie Gypsies.